What is fill flash photography, and how can you use fill flash for beautiful portraits?

 With a diffuser, the light is less harsh.
 I know many will disagree about whether it actually softens the light, but I notice a softness from a diffused flash compared to a bare one.

-When using flash, there are two common ways of finding the correct exposure:
+When using flash, there are two common ways of determining the right exposure:

 And I highly recommend you just do it manually.

 Now, I know there are many big fans of ETTL/TTL mode out there.
 I have tried it, too.
 However, I have gone back to manual exposure as I find that TTL metering does not give me the look I want.

 So set your flash to Manual mode and choose the power.
 I usually dial in 1/32 or 1/16 and leave it there.
 Adjust the flash power only when absolutely necessary.
 For basic exposure changes, just adjust your standard camera settings.